-'I'm Scared': TSA Families Fear Bills Due, Lost Security
+'I'm Scared': TSA Families Fear Falling Behind On Bills, Losing Their Homes

 Jacinda says she has paid some of her rent — less than half — so she can save what she can for food and gas.
 After all, she says, "my husband has to drive to work every day."

 The government shutdown is increasingly straining employees who are essential to keeping the nation's aviation system safe and running.
-Many at the TSA, like Jacinda's family, don't have savings to fall back on and wonder how they'll make ends meet if they don't get paychecks or backpay soon.
+Many at the TSA, such as Jacinda's family, don't have savings to fall back on and wonder how they'll make ends meet if they don't get paychecks or backpay soon.

 Jacinda, who wrote into NPR, says the shutdown is putting a lot of pressure on her family.
 Her husband has to go to work and he's not getting a paycheck, "which is ridiculous," she says.
 Even more ridiculous, Jacinda says, is that he came home the other day with instructions on how to file for unemployment while he's still working 40 hours a week.

-Her husband's salary was recently bumped up to $40,000 a year, Jacinda says.
+Her husband's salary recently was bumped up to $40,000 a year, Jacinda says.
 "We are not getting rich, but we could at least feel secure."
-The couple has two kids — a six-month-old girl and a soon-to-be four-year-old boy.
+The couple has two kids — a 6-month-old girl and a boy who will soon be 4 years old.
 They were planning to buy a few presents and decorations to celebrate her son's birthday at the end of the month, but they can't do that now.

 She says three years ago, her husband's TSA job helped the family "claw out of poverty," and she now fears the shutdown will set them back.
 "I feel this sneaking anxiety that it all can be gone," she says.
 Her biggest concern is losing her home.

-"I'm scared and I'm trying to be O.K." she says as she fights back tears.
+"I'm scared and I'm trying to be OK," she says as she fights back tears.
 "I can't be sad every day for my kids and I can't be stressed out because it affects how I parent."

 Christine Vitel is a single mom who has worked for the TSA at Chicago's O'Hare airport for more than 16 years.
-With a son in college, she says she's trying to figure out how she'll pay his tuition bill.
+With a son in college, she says she's trying to figure out how she will pay his tuition.
 On top of that, she just bought a house.
 "I'm not going to be able to pay my mortgage," she says.

-Vitel says she worked very hard to improve her credit so she could buy the house, but now fears losing it.
+Vitel says she worked very hard to improve her credit so she could buy the house but now fears losing it.

 "I'm going to either lose [my house] or my credit rating is going to go way down and my interest rate is going to go up," she says.

-"A lot of the officers, they live paycheck-to-paycheck," says Janis Casey, president of the Chicago local chapter of the American Federation of Government Employees, which represents TSA employees.
-She notes that they are among the lowest paid federal government employees, averaging about $36,000 to $43,000 dollars per year, with starting pay only in the mid-20s.
+"A lot of the officers, they live paycheck to paycheck," says Janis Casey, president of the Chicago local chapter of the American Federation of Government Employees, which represents TSA employees.
+She notes that they are among the lowest-paid federal government employees, averaging about $36,000 to $43,000 per year, with starting pay only in the mid-20s.

-Air travel as a whole is also feeling the pinch of the partial government shutdown.
+Air travel as a whole also is feeling the pinch of the partial government shutdown.
 New aircraft are not being inspected and are not being certified to fly.
-Security screeners, like Jacinda's husband and Christine Vitel, and air traffic controllers are working, but are not being paid.
+Security screeners — such as Jacinda's husband and Vitel — and other employees deemed essential are working but are not being paid.
 And for these federal workers and their families, the situation could get dire rather quickly.

-It's not much better for higher paid essential government workers either, like air traffic controllers.
+It's not much better for higher-paid essential government workers either, such as air traffic controllers.

-"It's a very-high stress job and you need to be on your game at all times."
+"It's a very high-stress job, and you need to be on your game at all times."

 A toll on workers' psyche